pabloclarkd/web/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 60

-title: Recent Publications
+title: Publications
-subtitle: ''
+subtitle: Most of my work involved some form of writing.
+I regularly wrote reports, policy analysis briefs, opinion articles, grant proposals and social media material, and it was one of my favorite parts of my job.

 content:
   # Filter on criteria